-- The loan may not be owed to a person who is related to the borrower, defined as a brother or sister (whether by whole or half-blood), spouse, ancestor or lineal descendant.
+- The loan is owed to a person who is related to the borrower, defined as a brother or sister (whether by whole or half-blood), spouse, ancestor or lineal descendant.

-- The loan must have been borrowed within a reasonable period of time (90 days) before or after the qualified higher education expenses are paid or incurred.
+- Timing requirements are not met.
+A qualified education loan is borrowed within a reasonable period of time (90 days) before or after the qualified higher education expenses are paid or incurred.
 Loans used to pay primarily for prior-year balances are not necessarily qualified education loans.
 Note that this timing requirement applies only to the original qualified education loan, not any subsequent refinance of the qualified education loan.

 - The loan must have been borrowed to pay for the cost of attendance as defined in the Higher Education Act of 1965 as of August 4, 1997.
 This includes tuition and required fees, room and board, books, supplies and equipment, transportation, miscellaneous personal expenses, dependent care costs, study abroad costs, disability-related expenses and loan fees.
 It does not include room and board for students enrolled less than half time, the cost of obtaining professional licensure or certification, and the rental or purchase of a personal computer.

-- The loan must not have been borrowed to pay for the education of a dual enrollment student.
+- Cannot be a dual enrollment student.
 A dual enrollment student is a student who is simultaneously enrolled in an elementary or secondary school in addition to a college or university.

 - The loan must have been borrowed by a U.S. taxpayer.